 You may think that passing the beep test is going to be a breeze.
 However, if you have not done any training or practice in the build-up, then you are likely going to find it very difficult.

 There are two main reasons you could fail the shuttle runs: lack of aerobic fitness and endurance and failing to hit the right pace in every section.
-You can avoid both of these if you train to improve your fitness and practice for the assessment.
-Do you need tailored advice on how you can pass your fitness assessment for the police?
-Feel free to get in touch!
+You can avoid both of these if you train appropriately so jump on our 2 Week Trial and come learn our secrets.

 Michael and Carly both have walked the path you are about to take and are commited to help you get started with your training for a successful enlistment with free tips and articles.